A Simple Condition for Bounded Displacement: Introduction

 \end{itemize} \end{thm} \begin{remark} \begin{itemize} \item Note that $t=2$ for almost every matrix $A_H$. \item It is follows from the proof of $(II)$ that if there is no $t$ as above, namely $W_{\lambda_t}\subseteq\mathbb{1}^\perp$ for every $t\neq 1$, then $Y$ is a BD of $\Z^d$. \item In the case of equality $\absolute{\lambda_t}=\lambda_1^{\frac{d-1}{d}}$, we do not know if there is an example in which $Y$ is a BD of $\Z^d$. \end{itemize} \end{remark} The proof of the theorem rely on the following result of Laczkovich: \begin{thm}[\cite{L92}] For a separated net $Y\subseteq\R^d$ and $\beta>0$ the following statements are equivalent: \begin{itemize} \item[(i)] There is a constant $C$ such that for any measurable set $A\subseteq\R^d$ we have

 \item[(ii)] There is a constant $C$ such that for every finite union of unit lattice cubes $U$ we have

 \item[(iii)] There is a BD $\phi:Y\to\beta^{-1/d}\Z^d$. \end{itemize} \end{thm}

-The organization of this paper is as follows: In section \S\ref{Definitions} we recall the relevant definitions and a few results on substitution tilings.
-In \S\ref{Economic_Packing_for_Patches} we get a series of estimates that are needed for the proof of Theorem \ref{Goal}.
+The organization of this paper is as follows: In section \S\ref{sec:Definitions} we recall the relevant definitions and a few results on substitution tilings.
+In \S\ref{sec:Economic_Packing_for_Patches} we get a series of estimates that are needed for the proof of Theorem \ref{thm:Goal}.
 Among them, we prove an isoperimetric lemma, and then use it to generalize a result of Laczkovich.
-In \S\ref{Proofs_Main_Theorems} we prove Theorem \ref{Goal}, and examples for the different cases this Theorem are given in \S\ref{Examples}.
+In \S\ref{sec:Proofs_Main_Theorems} we prove Theorem \ref{thm:Goal}, and examples for the different cases this Theorem are given in \S\ref{sec:Examples}.

 {\bf Acknowledgements:} This research was supported by the Israel Science Foundation, grant $190/08$.
 I wish to thank my supervisor, Barak Weiss, for his many helpful remarks and ideas.
-I also wish to thank Eli Shamovic and Roi Livni for helpful conversations.
+I wish to thank Eli Shamovic and Roi Livni for helpful conversations.
+I also wish to thank David Freeman, who drawn my attention to a mistake in the previous version (the one that was published), that has been corrected here\footnote{The main corrections are in the notations subsection in \S\ref{sec:Definitions}, in Lemma \ref{lem:Discrepancy_Estimate}, in section (III) of the Theorem \ref{thm:Goal}, and in Example \ref{example2}.
+I also added another example, Example \ref{example4}}.